OrhanOzyalcin/SendeoClientLaravel/README.md

 Configuration
 This package uses Laravel's Package Discovery, so no manual configuration is required.
 However, ensure the following is properly set up:

-Service Provider
+Service Provider <br>

-The SendeoServiceProvider is automatically registered.
+1. The SendeoServiceProvider is automatically registered.

-Facade
+Facade <br>

-The Sendeo alias is automatically added for easy usage.
+1. The Sendeo alias is automatically added for easy usage.

 Usage